Learn About Voting with Disabilities

 Each polling place is equipped with an accessible voting system to assist voters with a disability to independently and privately mark a ballot at every state election with a federal office on the ballot.
 The system is called “one4all” and is available for use by any voter.

-A tablet computer attached to a printer allows a voter to independently and privately produce a marked ballot using either an audio or an enhanced visual interface.
+A tablet computer attached to a printer allows a voter to independently and privately produce a marked ballot using either audio or an enhanced visual interface.
 Local election officials provide the voter with instructions on using this system.
-The ballot will look the same as and be counted in the same manner as all other election day ballots.
+The ballot will look the same as and be counted in the same manner as all other election-day ballots.

-A voter who needs assistance marking his or her ballot at the polling place may ask the Moderator to authorize assistance from an election official or a person of the voter’s choosing.
+A voter who needs assistance marking his or her ballot at the polling place may ask the moderator to authorize assistance from an election official or a person of the voter’s choosing (RSA 659:20-a).

 New Hampshire provides an opportunity for individuals with print disabilities to electronically receive and mark their state election absentee ballots.
-This option for persons with print disabilities is available for state elections.
-More information can be found by clicking the following link: Voters with Print Disabilities – Reasonable Accommodation Returning a Marked Absentee Ballot
+This option for people with print disabilities is available for state elections.
+More information can be found by clicking the following link: Voters with Print Disabilities – Reasonable Accommodation Returning a Marked Absentee Ballot .pdf Icon

-The Application for an Accessible Electronic Absentee Ballot can be read with NVDA and JAWS screen readers using Adobe Reader, which is a free download available here.
-To fill out the Application, download it and open it in Adobe.
+The Application for an Accessible Electronic Absentee Ballot .pdf Icon can be read with NVDA and JAWS screen readers using Adobe Reader, which is a free download available here.
+The reader will not work if you open the application in your browser.

 More questions?